tringi/papers/cxx-x64-v2-calling-convention.md

   * This allows for better elision and improves code size.
   * Reference: [CppCon 2019: Chandler Carruth “There Are No Zero-cost Abstractions”](https://www.youtube.com/watch?v=rHIkrotSwcc)

+Various
+* Empty objects do not consume register nor stack slot, when passed by value.

 ## Examples

 ```cpp